Roxxik/Hello-BareMetal-Rust/README.md

 # TODO
-fix the memory leak in main
+- fix the memory leak in main
-factor the boilerplate out into libBareMetal.rs get to know rust inline assembly to avoid the intermediate C code provide a rust interface in libBareMetal.rs
+- factor the boilerplate out into libBareMetal.rs
+- get to know rust inline assembly to avoid the intermediate C code
+- provide a rust interface in libBareMetal.rs

+eventually sometimes
 start a new repo which can run libstd on BareMetal